kaanaksit/odak/docs/odak/installation.md

 # Installation
+We use odak with Linux operating systems.
+Therefore, we don't know if it can work with Windows or Mac operating systems.
 Odak can be installed in multiple ways.
 However, our recommended method for installing Odak is using [pip](https://pypi.org/project/pip) distribution system.
 We update Odak within pip with each new version.